DarrachBarneveld/Retro-Mashup-Mayhem/README.md

 ## Design Structure

-The game was designed with
+The game was designed with a simplistic retro strucrure, with clear and easy to follow instruction, that will allow user easily navigate across the program.

 ## Typography and Color Scheme